Ajiboyefemifaith/NIGERIA-COVID-19/README.md

 # NIGERIA-COVID-19
-A time series and exploratory data analysis on COVID-19 cases in Nigeria
+A Time Series and Exploratory Data Analysis on COVID-19 cases in Nigeria